camptocamp/c2cgeoportal/doc/integrator/functionality.rst

 Some technical roles are used to define default functionalities depending on the user's context, they are named `anonymous`, `registered` and `intranet`.

-User get functionnalities from, by priority order:
+User get functionalities from, by priority order:

 If authenticated::